 - Occurs several times over the course of Shortpacked! as the comic returns to wacky hijinks mode after each "Drama Tag" episode, though the reverse is not invoked, parodied or lampshaded like the Cerebus Syndrome that preceded it.

-- While Batman: The Brave and the Bold, being the epitome of World of Ham, was always Lighter and Softer than Batman: The Animated Series, Batman Beyond or The Batman, later seasons seem to be playing this up a bit more.
+- While Batman: The Brave and the Bold, being the epitome of World of Ham, was always Lighter and Softer than Batman: The Animated Series, Batman Beyond or The Batman, the later seasons played this up more.

-- Slight in-universe example in The Simpsons: the Show Within a Show Police Cops is changed from an action series to a comedy and, to Homer's dismay, changing his namesake character Homer Simpson from The Hero to the useless Plucky Comic Relief.
+- The Show Within a Show Police Cops is an In-Universe example for being changed from an action series to a comedy and, to Homer's dismay, changing his namesake character Homer Simpson from The Hero to the useless Plucky Comic Relief.

 - Subverted in ReBoot's My Two Bobs.
 The first half of it features the return of S1's humor and Games as the main threat, which is far less dramatic than the previous Daemon Rising.
 Then Megabyte comes back and it all goes to hell, and The Bad Guy Wins.

-- The same occurred with the original cartoons.
-Originally there wasn't supposed to be anything after the first special, but it became so popular that they made another special, a movie, and a TV show based off said movie.
-The original special - called Rescue at Midnight Castle - has little humor and is mostly comprised of as much action and Nightmare Fuel that they could insert into such a short special.
+- The My Little Pony franchise as a whole.
+The original special - called Rescue at Midnight Castle - has little humor and is mostly comprised of as much action and Nightmare Fuel that they could insert into such a short story.
+Its villain, Tirek, is the undisputed king of Vile Villain, Saccharine Show.
 The next special, while still dark, is considerably more cute and lighthearted.
-The movie is mostly on-par with the second special but with still more humor, and the series... it's still dark, granted, but also pretty fluffy.
+My Little Pony: The Movie (1986) is mostly on-par with the second special but with still more humor.
+My Little Pony 'n Friends would have its dark moments, but continued to go even fluffier.
+By "Generation 3", the franchise would become purely lighthearted slice-of-life, before G4's Friendship is Magic returned to having more adventure-oriented plotlines mixed in with such episodes.

 - Although the main plot of Beast Wars remained as dark as ever through the series, the third season played up much more slapstick than previous ones, and tended to exaggerate characters in general, resulting in a more surreal and comedic show.